 This is a well-built hardwood box with 3 separate compartments, 10 doors, and 10 different latches.
 For extra fun, put snacks or small keepsakes inside the box for your older adult to discover.

 - Activities for Seniors with Alzheimer’s: 10 Inexpensive DIY Ideas

 - 6 Alzheimer’s Sensory Activities Reduce Anxiety without Medication

 - 10 Fun, No-Fail Activities for People with Dementia

 By DailyCaring Editorial Team

+All prices quoted were checked shortly before publication, but prices and availability change often and might not match what is found online.
 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products for the sole purpose of making a commission.
 Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.